nvirm/T-tt-r-API/README.md

 - Current Vehicle locations are updated periodically (every 60 seconds) (UpdateLocationsService).
 - *Not sure of working status:* Daily data is currently reset once every day between 10:00 and 11:00 (UpdateRoutesService).
 - Use Swagger to test, or Postman etc. Swagger is configured to run even in production.
 (Postman reference in this Repo)
+- Search project for GAPPS (Google API key), and insert your own key.
+Used only for Zip Code determination in cases it is not supplied.

 # General ideas for improvements
 - Put a database in place, so data doesn't have to be resetted every day.